No-Name-Yet-Exist/Conceptual-Topology/Index.md

 A new category Cᵢ (and subsequently Cᵢ₊₁) emerges when the complete symmetry of the initial category C₀ is broken — that is, when a morphism f: A → B appears such that f is non-invertible, and thus A ≉ B under any structure-preserving transformation.

 ### Semiotics And Ontology
 What is "that".
 What means that exists.

+### Definition of Word
+What is word: Yoneda × Structralism × Category Theory

 ### Word2Vec x Python Experiments
 Conceptual Topology is tested with Word2Vec and Python Script.
 We provide with the code and the used data set written in word2vec.md

 ### applications
 We provide example use cases of Conceptual Topology.

 This document and all conceptual content therein are © [No Name Yet Exist], 2025.
 All rights reserved.
 Unauthorized reproduction, distribution, or use without explicit permission is prohibited.